shaun2029/DeHumidifier/README.md

 #DeHumidifier Control
 Dehumidifier controller using Energinie Pi-mote, BME280 sensor and Raspberry Pi.
-It saves on electricity bills by limiting the use of the dehumidifier/s only when needed, and optionally during times when electricity is cheaper.
+It saves on electricity bills by limiting the use of the dehumidifier/s to only when needed, and optionally during times when electricity is cheaper.

 The Raspberry Pi measures the humidity using a [BME280](https://www.sparkfun.com/products/13676) sensor, and turns on/off the dehumidifie/s using a [Energinie](https://energenie4u.co.uk/index.phpcatalogue/product/ENER002-2PI) wireless power socket.